fullstackgenerator/Reelr/README.md

 # Reelr 🎬

-Reelr is an ASP.NET Core Razor server web application that integrates with the TMDB API to deliver movie discovery features.
+Reelr is an ASP.NET Core Blazor server web application that integrates with the TMDB API to deliver movie discovery features.
 It supports user authentication using ASP.NET Identity and allows users to save favorite movies and explore titles randomly.

 <small>*Mobile view shown on the right.*</small>